 Lack of Appetite and Rapid Weight Loss or Gain

 One of the effects of alcohol on the body is a change in appearance, particularly when it comes to weight.
 Someone struggling with alcoholism may not be hungry often, or they might have an upset stomach a lot of the time.
-As a result, it’s common for alcoholics to rapidly lose weight.
+As a result, it’s common for alcoholics to lose weight rapidly.

-Alternatively, some alcoholics gain weight, because they eat starchy, carbohydrate-filled foods to try to settle their stomach.
+Alternatively, some alcoholics gain weight because they eat starchy, carbohydrate-filled foods in an attempt to settle their stomachs.
 They may also gain weight due to the empty calories in alcoholic beverages.

 Sometimes a person’s hands can be a dead giveaway that they’re struggling with alcoholism.
-Excessive alcohol can make the palms red and swollen, two traits easily recognized when you shake someone’s hand.
+Excessive alcohol can make the palms red and swollen; these two traits are easily recognized when you shake someone’s hand.
 This may have to do with chronic dehydration and an imbalance of electrolytes in the body.

 Visible Spider Veins on the Skin

 Spider veins are burst blood vessels that appear directly underneath the skin and spread out like spider webs.
-They are typically red, and are often a very clear sign that the person is dealing with excessive alcohol consumption and possibly addiction as well.
+They are typically red and are often an obvious sign that the person is dealing with excessive alcohol consumption and possibly addiction as well.

 Two of the most common and best known physical signs of alcoholism are a red nose (known as drinker’s nose or alcoholic nose) and cheeks.
-This happens because enlarged blood vessels are prominent in the face and become more noticeable when someone drinks to excess.
+This happens because enlarged blood vessels are prominent in the face and become more noticeable when someone drinks excessively.

-A similar side effect of alcoholism is commonly called drinker’s nose, although the official name of the condition is rhinophyma.
-This symptom is a result of increased nasal sweat glands, which can actually enlarge the overall size of the nose, even in adulthood.
+A similar side effect of alcoholism is commonly called a drinker’s nose, although the condition’s official name is rhinophyma.
+This symptom results from increased nasal sweat glands, which can actually enlarge the overall size of the nose, even in adulthood.